-With our proprietary software, all medical and administrative components are efficiently integrated to meet the patients’ and employers’ needs.
+With our proprietary software, all medical and administrative components are efficiently integrated to meet the patients and employers’ needs.

 Patient First is a low-cost alternative to hospital emergency rooms.
 Direct medical costs are reduced by as much as two-thirds for the employer and the insurer.
 Our one-stop service approach also helps employers stay productive by returning injured employees to work as soon as possible, further reducing insurance costs.

-When an employer contacts Patient First, we create an online Employer Information File (EIF), to which all of our medical centers have access.
+When an employer contacts Patient First, we create an online Employer Information File (EIF), which all of our medical centers can access.
 The EIF is displayed on terminals in the exam room during the patient's visit so that Patient First staff members can have ready access to the employer's instructions.
 These instructions include the company's Return-to-Work policies, Light Duty programs, Physical Examination requirements, Drug Testing protocols, and Specialist Physician Networks.

 In addition, Patient First provides the employer with the complete documentation required for the First Report of Accident.

 For better service, employers should establish an account before sending employees to Patient First.
 To establish an account, please contact our Occupational Health Department at Patient First's Administrative Offices.